geb/geb/doc/manual/src/chapters/070-integrations.md

     </dependency>

 > Note that this jar does not depend on Spock, so you need to provide this yourself.

+A new browser instance is created for *each test method* (read below for how to configure the browser/driver created).
+However, since the [default behaviour is to re-use the default driver across browser instances][defaultdriver-lifecycle] the driver's cookies are cleared in the Spock `cleanup()` method.
+However, if your spec is _stepwise_ (i.e. is annotated with @spock.lang.Stepwise - see Spock docs for details) the cookies are **NOT** cleared in `cleanup()` but are cleared in `cleanupSpec()` which means browser state is not reset between test methods (which makes sense for a stepwise spec).

 ### geb.spock.GebSpec